joergkrause/nyaf/docs/md/docs/lib/template.md

 })
 ~~~

 That's it, a lot less to write without the effort to create components.
-It's just text-replacement before the render grabs the content, so NO performance impact at runtime.
+It's just text-replacement before the renderer grabs the content, so **no** performance impact at runtime.
+The expander logic does not perform any kebab-pascal conversion as some other tools do (that means, the name *myProp* does not appear as *my-prop* automatically).

 #### Quick Expanders

-This is even easier, but more for local expanding:
+Quick expanders are even easier, but more for local expanding.

 ~~~tsx
 const d = {